Raymond Kelly: Early life and education

 Kelly graduated from Archbishop Molloy High School in 1959.
-He graduated with a Bachelor of Business Administration from Manhattan College in 1963.
+He graduated with a Bachelor of Business Administration from Manhattan University in 1963.
 He also holds a J.D. from the St. John's University School of Law, a LL.M. from the New York University School of Law, and an M.P.A. from Harvard Kennedy School.

-Kelly has also been the recipient of honorary degrees from Marist College, Manhattan College, the College of St. Rose, St. John's University, the State University of New York, New York University, Iona College, Pace University, Quinnipiac University, St. Thomas Aquinas College and the Catholic University of America.
+Kelly has also been the recipient of honorary degrees from Marist College, Manhattan University, the College of St. Rose, St. John's University, the State University of New York, New York University, Iona College, Pace University, Quinnipiac University, St. Thomas Aquinas College and the Catholic University of America.